grpc/proposal/A17-client-side-health-checking.md

 Note that we currently need only this one parameter, but we are putting it in its own message so that we have the option of adding more parameters later if needed.

-### Defaults

-Client-side health checking will be disabled by default; service owners will need to explicitly enable it via the service config when desired.

-There will be a channel argument that can be used on the client to disable health checking even if it is enabled in the service config.

 ### LB Policies Can Disable Health Checking When Needed